 Does Stripe have any investors and/or investments?

-Early investors of the company include Sequoia Capital, Allianz X, Baillie Gifford, Axa and Fidelity Management at different stages, as well as angel investors like Elon Musk (CEO of Tesla) and Peter Thiel (co-founder of PayPal and Palantir).
+Early investors in Stripe included Sequoia Capital, Allianz X, Baillie Gifford, Axa and Fidelity Management at different stages, as well as angel investors like Elon Musk (CEO of Tesla) and Peter Thiel (co-founder of PayPal and Palantir).

-Stripe itself has invested in a number of well-known and start-up businesses over the years, including Monzo, Rapyd, Balance, Step and Assembled.
-The company also focuses on acquiring companies that can help to increase its global product offering.
-For example, it bought the Nigerian tech company Paystack in 2020 to expand its business in Africa, as well as software start-up Index in 2018, which could help Stripe compete for an in-store market share as well as online.
+Stripe itself has invested in several start-ups over the years, including Monzo, Rapyd, Balance, Step and Assembled.
+The company also focuses on acquiring companies that can help to increase its global reach.
+For example, it bought the Nigerian tech company Paystack in 2020 to expand its business in Africa, as well as the software start-up Index in 2018, which could help Stripe compete for market share of in-store as well as online payments.

 WINNER2021